angr/angr-management/docs/development/overview.rst

    If you build something which uses an API and you want to make sure it doesn't break, you can contribute a testcase for the API!

-   This codebase is absolutely filled to the brim with one-off hacks.
-If you see some code and think, "hm, that doesn't seem like an extensible or best-practices way to code that", you're probably right.
-Cleaning up angr management's code is a top priority for us, so if you have some ideas to fix these sorts of issues, please let us know, either in an issue or a pull request!

 Main Window, Workspace, and Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^